brown-cs-224/FEM-Stencil/README.md

 This file should also list all of the features your simulator implements.

 Finally, it should describe what features are demonstrated by the video(s) you’ve submitted.
+You should embed the videos into the README file.

 ### Extra Features
 Each of the following features that you implement will earn you extra points.
 The features are ordered roughly by difficulty of implementation.